Battle of Moscow (film): Part 1

 In the aftermath of the victory in France, Hitler decides to attack the Soviet Union and places his hopes on field marshal Fedor von Bock, commander of Army Group Center, for the capture of Moscow.
 Ilse Stöbe, Rudolf von Scheliha and Richard Sorge inform of the danger, but the Soviet intelligence dismisses their warnings.
 Zhukov is concerned that the army is ill-prepared; Pavlov decries him as a fear-monger.
 The Red Army officers are convinced that in the event of an invasion, they would immediately counter-attack.
 On 22 June 1941 Germany launches Operation Barbarossa, overwhelming the Soviets.

 Part 2

 The Red Army tries to counter the assault with a string of hasty operations, while the Brest Fortress is desperately defended.
-The Soviets manages to recapture Yelnya but having Lieutenant General L.G.
-Petrovsky killed in action.
+The Soviets manage to recapture Yelnya, but Lieutenant General L.G.
+Petrovsky is killed in action.
 Stalin insists on defending Kiev, and his forces suffer immense losses.

 Film II: Typhoon

 Part 1

-The Wehrmacht enacts to attack Moscow in which Hitler decides to call it Operation Typhoon.
+The Wehrmacht plans to attack Moscow.
+Hitler calls the plan Operation Typhoon.
 Richard Sorge finds out that Japan won't attack the USSR in 1941.
 The Germans approach the Soviet capital, winning the Battle at Borodino Field and breaching the Mozhaisk line.
 Stalin decides to remain in Moscow.